MICommunity/psi-mi-xml-maker/README.md

 #### 2.3 Selecting information concerning the baits
 The same way as for the general information, the user can select information about the baits thanks to the dropdown menus.
+The bait organism can be typed in by the user.
 The user can select multiple experimental preparations.
 To do so, it has to increase the number in the spinner.
 Then, multiple dropdown menu will appear.

-The following options can also be typed in:
-- the organism **Tax id**
-- the feature start and end locations
-- the feature xref
+The user can create features by clicking on the corresponding button.
+This action will open a window where the user can create multiple features by increasing the number on the top of it.
+The user can input manually the start and end location of the feature.
+It can also create multiple cross-references for it (note that the feature xref has to be typed in).
+Once the feature(s) have been created, they will be applied to all the baits.

 #### 2.4 Selecting information concerning the preys
 The preys information selection is working the same way as the baits information selection.